DIVYAANSHU-AGRAWAL/Asynchronous-Javascript/README.md

-Asynchronous JavaScript
+# Asynchronous JavaScript

-This repository contains practice codes and examples demonstrating core concepts of Asynchronous JavaScript.
+## This repository contains practice codes and examples demonstrating core concepts of Asynchronous JavaScript.
 Below are the key topics and concepts covered:

-Core Concepts of Asynchronous JavaScript

-1. setTimeout
+### 1. setTimeout

 The setTimeout function is used to delay the execution of a function for a specified number of milliseconds.